MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ## Power Draw Measurements
 For these estimates, battery life is calculated using four eneloop pro NiMH AA batteries (total of ~11800 mWh).
 Keep in mind that these are very rough estimates.
 I tried to be conservative in the power draw measurements, so hopefully these numbers represent a *mostly* worst case.
 Actual playtime *will* vary due to a variety of factors - changes in efficiency and performance as the battery voltage changes, differences in game audio, etc.

 I measured the power draws using a MiniWare MDP-XP Mini Digital Power Supply, and estimated the average power draw shown on the display (I tried to bias towards a higher value).
 Input voltage was set to 4.4 V, just above the point where the power LED dims.
 I tested with the Legend of Zelda: Link's Awakening, letting the game sit on the title screen after the intro cinematic, where sound is relatively loud and the screen is mostly white.
-The audio gain on the test console is set to ~0.38 (see CPU board for more detail on this gain value - a higher gain will greatly impact power draw at high volumes out of the speaker).
+The audio gain on the test console is set to ~0.38 (see CPU board for more detail on this gain value - a higher gain can greatly impact power draw at high volumes out of the speaker).

 | Test Criteria | Power Draw | Estimated Battery Life |
 | ------------- | ------------- | ------------- |